Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: Construction of the kinetic scheme for the PFS model

+Nevertheless, as done by the authors in \cite[Equations (55)-(56)]{BEG09}, a well balanced corrections may be implemented at the macroscopic level to recover the still water steady state.
+This is not the goal of the present work. \end{itemize}

+In this work, we have chosen a compact support function $\chi$ in order to fulfill a CFL type condition to obtain a scheme that preserves the positivity of the wet area and therefore to ensure the $L^{\infty}$ stability of the scheme.
+Moreover, every annoying computations of integrals involving the function $\chi$ will lead to exact and easy computations.

+For the direct computations of all integral terms, we have chosen in the industrial code \verb+FlowMix+ (used by the engineers of Electricit\'e de France, Centre d'Ing\'enierie Hydraulique, Chamb\'ery):

-Moreover, as we shall see in the next proposition, a CFL conditions is needed to obtain a scheme that preserves the positivity of the wet area. \begin{prop} Let $\chi$ be a compactly supported function verifying \eqref{propchi} and note $[-M,M]$ its support.
+Let us emphasize that although the function $\chi$ chosen for the computations does not lead to the preservation of steady states and to the in cell entropy inequality, the numerical results presents in section \ref{steady} show a very good behavior of the numerical kinetic scheme to recover free surface steady state as well as mixed steady states without notable damages. \begin{prop} Let $\chi$ be a compactly supported function verifying \eqref{propchi} and denote $[-M,M]$ its support.
 The kinetic scheme \eqref{macrodiscret}-\eqref{fluxdiscret} has the following properties: \begin{enumerate} \item The kinetic scheme is a wet area conservative scheme, \item Assume the following CFL condition holds.
 Then the kinetic scheme keeps the wet area $A$ positive i.e: